 Many of the RFUR projects recover waste heat even though they are exempt from heat recovery requirements.
 Waste heat recovery incidence by renewable fuel type is summarized in Table 3.
-Verification inspection reports obtained from PAs and information from secondary sources such as direct contact with the participant, technical journals, industry periodicals, and news articles indicate that 39 of the 86 RFUR projects recover waste heat.
-All but two of the 35 digester gas systems include waste heat recovery.
+Verification inspection reports obtained from PAs and information from secondary sources such as direct contact with the participant, technical journals, industry periodicals, and news articles indicate that 40 of the 109 RFUR projects recover waste heat.
+All but three of the 39 on-site digester gas systems include waste heat recovery.
 Waste heat recovered from digester gas systems is generally used to pre-heat waste water sludge prior to being pumped to digester tanks.
-Conversely, 17 of 49 landfill gas systems include waste heat recovery.
-In addition, those landfill gas is piped to an adjacent site that has both electric and thermal loads, and the gas is used in a prime mover at that site.
-None of the 35 completed directed biogas projects include waste heat recovery. $^{10}$
+Conversely, 4 of 15 on-site landfill gas systems include waste heat do not use it directly at the landfill site.
+Instead, the landfill gas is piped to an adjacent site that has both electric and thermal loads, and the gas is used in a prime mover at that site.
+None of the 40 completed directed biogas projects whose fuel source is known include waste heat recovery.

-&lt;sup>9 In several RFU reports up to and including RFU Report No. 15 three (3) projects were incorrectly reported as not including heat recovery.
+&lt;sup>9 In several RFU Reports up to and including RFU Report No. 15 three (3) projects were incorrectly reported as not including heat recovery.
 This error resulted from misinterpretation of contents of Installation Verification Inspection Reports.

-Table 3: Summary of Waste Heat Recovery Incidence by Type of Renewable Fue ) for RFUR Projects
+Table 3: Summary of Waste Heat Recovery Incidence by Type of Renewable Fuel for RFUR Projects

 Renewable Fuel Type Total No. of Sites Sites With Heat Recovery Sites Without Heat Recovery

+Digester Gas 39 36 3

-Digester Gas 37 35 2
+Digester Gas (Directed) 2 0 2

-Landfill Gas 14 4 10
+Landfill Gas 15 4 11

-Landfill Gas (Directed) 35 0 35
+Landfill Gas (Directed) 38 0 38

-Total 86 39 47
+TBD (Directed) 15 0 15

+Total 109 40 69

 Figure 5 shows the total renewable fuel capacity for each year by technology.
-The peak project year for internal combustion engines was 2006 for a total capacity of 5.1 MW.
-The 2010 and 2011 fuel cell capacity represents the directed biogas projects that came on-line with a peak capacity of 12.0 MW in 2011.
+The peak project year for internal combustion engines was 2006 for a total capacity of 5.2 MW.
+Fuel cells were by far the most common renewable fuel projects introduced in 2011 with over 15 MW of rebated capacity completed.
+Over 9 MW of RFUR fuel cell capacity was completed in the first half of 2012.